Here Comes the Sun: Cultural references and legacy

-Recalling the song's creation in Martin Scorsese's 2011 documentary George Harrison: Living in the Material World, Clapton said that he himself would never walk around outside playing guitar but "this is what George brought to the situation."
-Clapton added: "He was just a magical guy and he would show up, get out of the car with his guitar and come in and start playing...
-I just watched this thing come to life.
-I felt very proud that it was my garden that was inspiring it."
 In August 2012, the Beatles' recording was played as part of the closing ceremony of the London Olympic Games.
 The performance was accompanied by sixteen dhol drummers and, in sociologist Rodanthi Tzanelli's description, given the struggles that inspired Harrison to write the song, it suitably conveyed the leisure and labour themes of Olympic competition.

 In July 2016, "Here Comes the Sun" was played as the entrance music for Ivanka Trump at the Republican National Convention.
 The George Harrison estate complained about the song being used to support Donald Trump's presidential campaign, saying it was "offensive" and contrary to their wishes.
 The Harrison family later tweeted: "If it had been Beware of Darkness, then we MAY have approved it! #TrumpYourself."
 That same year, British novelist David Mitchell quoted the lyrics to "Here Comes the Sun" in From Me Flows What You Call Time, a novella that will remain unpublished until 2114.
 Mitchell said he included the lyrics because the song is expected to be out of copyright by that time.

 Writing for Esquire in August 2021, Alan Light cited the track's continued standing as the Beatles' most-streamed song on Spotify, along with the reverence afforded Harrison's 1970 solo album All Things Must Pass, as evidence that Harrison "has emerged as Gen Z's favorite Beatle".
 Tom Pinnock of Uncut similarly linked the song with All Things Must Pass to demonstrate that Harrison was possibly "the best-loved Beatle in 2021".
 Pinnock added, "Musically ... he seems to make sense in our anxious times: the most played Beatles song on streaming services, by a country mile, is Here Comes The Sun."